Sports & Games

 • The pommel horse resembles vault with two handles called pommel attached to the top of a platform.
 The player shows strength, dexterity through coordinated hand and body movement over top of the equipment.

-• The floor gymnastics equipment is as same as women flooring mat.
+• The floor calisthenics equipment is as same as women flooring mat.

 Rhythmic Gymnastics Equipment